do-jonathan4/lfz-m1/exercises/javascript-variables/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is a variable?
-- Why are variables useful?
-- What two special characters can a variable begin with?
-- How do you declare a variable?
-- How do you assign a value to a variable?
-- Are variables case sensitive?
-- Which words cannot be used as variable names?